Hudu-Technologies-Inc/Hudu-PassPortal-Migration/README.md

 - Passportal and Passportal API key/Secret
 - Powershell 7.5.1 or later
 - CSV exports for Passwords should be placed in the .\csv-exports directory within project folder
+- If you are splitting+migrating large Runbook Exports (as pdf), place those

 ### Terminology